 Additionally, students should be able to zip their backpack and carry their things.
 As you prepare to send your child to school, LABEL EVERYTHING!
 This is especially important because we wear uniforms and so many things look alike.
 Every article of clothing, every lunchbox and personal item should have a name written in laundry-proof marker.

-In Pre-K at Whitefield, students still have a quiet lie down time in the afternoon.
+In Pre-K and TK at Whitefield, students still have a quiet lie-down time in the afternoon.
 Kindergartners do not lie down, but do have a quiet time, which includes lights off, music on and creative time for 15-20 minutes.

 You are excited for your child to start school, but she has no idea what she is in for.
-Begin talking about how excited you are for your child to go to Pre-Kindergarten or Kindergarten!
+Begin talking about how excited you are for your child to go to Pre-Kindergarten, Transitional Kindergarten, or Kindergarten!
 Share your excitement about making friends as well as learning new things (cursive, scripture memory, phonograms) and how much you’re looking forward to hearing about these new experiences.

-Fact: Children ages 3-6 need 10-12 hours of sleep a night. (kidshealth.org).
-Consistent routines at home are one of the most important factors for your child’s success in school, including meal and bedtimes, while inconsistency or unpredictable changes to schedules often cause children to be stressed or sleepless.
+Fact: Children ages 3-6 need 10-12 hours of sleep a night.
+Consistent routines at home are one of the most important factors for your child’s success in school, including meal and bedtimes.
+Inconsistency or unpredictable changes to schedules often cause children to be stressed or sleepless.
 Begin to think about what your routine needs to look like for everyone to be happy campers.

 The Kindergarten year flies by in no time at all, so enjoy this phase.
 You will be amazed at how much your child will grow and learn in such a short time.